 The news source also points out another key logistical detail – different policies have different ways of doling out compensation.
 Some work through superannuation funds, whereas others use a standalone policy.
 What are the specifics of your case?

 The process of filing for TPD can be messy and complicated, but it certainly clears up when you can get a consultation from an experienced lawyer.
-Fortunately, Marshall and Gibson Compensation Lawyers offer those consultations absolutely free.
+Fortunately, Marshall & Gibson Compensation Lawyers offer those consultations absolutely free.